peteroupc/peteroupc.github.io/bernoulli.md

 We're given a coin that shows heads with an unknown probability, _&lambda;_.
 The goal is to use that coin (and possibly also a fair coin) to build a "new" coin that shows heads with a probability that depends on _&lambda;_, call it _f_(_&lambda;_).
 This is the _Bernoulli factory problem_.

+This page:
-And this page catalogs algorithms to solve this problem for a wide variety of functions, algorithms known as _Bernoulli factories_.

-Many of these algorithms were suggested in (Flajolet et al., 2010\)[^1], but without step-by-step instructions in many cases.
-This page provides these instructions to help programmers implement the Bernoulli factories they describe.
-The Python module [**_bernoulli.py_**](https://peteroupc.github.io/bernoulli.py) includes implementations of several Bernoulli factories.
+- Catalogs algorithms to solve this problem for a wide variety of functions, algorithms known as _Bernoulli factories_.
+For many of these algorithms, step-by-step instructions are provided.
+(Many of these algorithms were suggested in (Flajolet et al., 2010\)[^1], but without step-by-step instructions in many cases.)

-This page also contains algorithms to exactly sample probabilities that are irrational numbers, which is related to the Bernoulli factory problem.
+- Contains algorithms to exactly sample probabilities that are irrational numbers, which is related to the Bernoulli factory problem.
 (An _irrational number_ is a number that can't be written as a ratio of two integers.)
 Again, many of these algorithms were suggested in (Flajolet et al., 2010\)[^1].
+- Is directed to **computer programmers with mathematics knowledge, but little or no familiarity with calculus**.

-This page is focused on methods that _exactly_ sample the probability described, without introducing rounding errors or other errors beyond those already present in the inputs (and assuming that we have a source of independent and unbiased random bits).
+- Is focused on methods that _exactly_ sample the probability described, without introducing rounding errors or other errors beyond those already present in the inputs (and assuming that a source of independent and unbiased random bits is available).

+The Python module [**_bernoulli.py_**](https://peteroupc.github.io/bernoulli.py) includes implementations of several Bernoulli factories.
 For extra notes, see: [**Supplemental Notes for Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernsupp.html)

 <a id=About_This_Document></a>
 ### About This Document

 **This is an open-source document; for an updated version, see the** [**source code**](https://github.com/peteroupc/peteroupc.github.io/raw/master/bernoulli.md) **or its** [**rendering on GitHub**](https://github.com/peteroupc/peteroupc.github.io/blob/master/bernoulli.md)**.
 You can send comments on this document on the** [**GitHub issues page**](https://github.com/peteroupc/peteroupc.github.io/issues)**.
 See** "[**Requests and Open Questions**](#Requests_and_Open_Questions)" **for a list of things about this document that I seek answers to.**

+My audience for this article is **computer programmers with mathematics knowledge, but little or no familiarity with calculus**.

-**I encourage readers to implement any of the algorithms given in this page, and report their implementation experiences.
-This may help improve this page.**
+I encourage readers to implement any of the algorithms given in this page, and report their implementation experiences.
+In particular, [**I seek comments on the following aspects**](https://github.com/peteroupc/peteroupc.github.io/issues/18):

+- Are the algorithms in the articles easy to implement?
+Is each algorithm written so that someone could write code for that algorithm after reading the article?
+- Does this article have errors that should be corrected?
+- Are there ways to make this article more useful to the target audience?

+Comments on other aspects of this document are welcome.

 <a id=Contents></a>
 ## Contents